astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 At its core, your CI/CD pipeline will first authenticate to Astronomer Cloud's private registry and then build, tag and push your Docker Image to that registry.

+## Example Implementation

+The following setup is an example implementation of CI/CD using GitHub Actions.
+These steps cover both the implementation and the workflow necessary to create a fully functional CI/CD pipeline.

+1. Create a GitHub repository for an Astronomer project.
+Ensure your repo has a development branch and a main branch.
+In this example, the branches are named `dev` and `master`.
+2. [Create a Service Account](/docs/cloud/deploy/ci-cd#step-1-create-a-service-account) for your Astronomer workspace.
+3. Add that Service Account as a secret to your repository.
+For Github, follow the instructions in the [GitHub documentation](https://docs.github.com/en/actions/reference/encrypted-secrets).
+To follow this example, name the secret `SERVICE_ACCOUNT_KEY`.
+4. Go to the Actions tab of your GitHub repo and create a new action with a `main.yml` file.
+To achieve the recommended workflow described in the [Overview](/docs/cloud/deploy/ci-cd#overview), use the following action:

+    ```yaml
+    name: CI
+    on:
+      push:
+        branch: [dev, master]
+    jobs:
+      dev-push:
+        runs-on: ubuntu-latest
+        steps:
+        - uses: actions/checkout@v1
+        - name: Push to registry
+          uses: elgohr/Publish-Docker-Github-Action@2.6
+          if: github.ref == 'refs/heads/dev'
+          with:
+              name: ds-dev1/airflow:ci-${{ github.sha }}
+              username: _
+              password: ${{ secrets.SERVICE_ACCOUNT_KEY }}
+              registry: registry.gcp0001.us-east4.astronomer.io
+      prod-push:
+        runs-on: ubuntu-latest
+        steps:
+        - uses: actions/checkout@v1
+        - name: Push to registry
+          uses: elgohr/Publish-Docker-Github-Action@2.6
+          if: github.ref == 'refs/heads/master'
+          with:
+              name: ds-prd1/airflow:ci-${{ github.sha }}
+              username: _
+              password: ${{ secrets.SERVICE_ACCOUNT_KEY }}
+              registry: registry.gcp0001.us-east4.astronomer.io
+    ```

+    Ensure the branches match the names of the branches in your repository, and replace `ds-dev1` and `ds-prd1` with the respective release names of your development and production Airflow Deployments on Astronomer.

+5. Test the GitHub Action by making a change on your `dev` branch and committing that change.
+This should update your development Airflow Deployment on Astronomer, which you can confirm in the Astronomer UI.
+If that update was successful, try then merging `dev` into `master` to update your production Airflow Deployment.
+If both updates were successful, you now have a functioning, scalable CI/CD pipeline that can automatically deploy code to multiple Airflow Deployments.

+> **Note:** The prod-push action as defined here will run on any push to the `master` branch, including a pull request and merge from the `dev` branch as we recommend.
+>
+>To further restrict this to run only on a pull request, you can limit whether your users can push directly to the `master` branch within your repository or your CI tool, or you could modify the action to make it more limited.

+The following sections provide basic templates for configuring single CI/CD pipelines using popular CI/CD tools.
+Each template can be implemented to produce a simple CI/CD pipeline similar to the one above, but they can also be reconfigured to manage any number of branches or Deployments based on your needs.

 ## DroneCI

 ```yaml